 And then, I learned something that would have made this YouTube journey so much easier.

-And in a minute, I’m going to reveal exactly what that is.
 But before I get there, I have to tell you how I stumbled across this realization.
 And this is a crazy story, so I hope you’re ready for this.

 I decided to go for an advanced coaching certification program in 2022, and I became a certified life coach.
 And in one of these classes that I took, my mentor, the instructor, said something that was so crazy.
 She said, “Anything that we do in life is because of how we think it will make us feel.
 And the reason we don’t do things, or the reason that we avoid doing things, is because we’re afraid of how it will make us feel and we don’t want to feel that way”.
 So think about that for a minute.